Women are smashing the Arab world’s glass ceiling

 Fortunately, there is some cause for hope amid the despair.
 This was dramatically demonstrated this week with the release of a list of the most powerful Arabs outside of politics under the age of 40.
 Of these young movers and shakers, more than 40, by my count, are women.

-All highly educated and ambitious, the women who appear on this league table have found success in a dizzyingly wide array of fields, including science, , political activism, the arts, the media, , entrepreneurship, business and finance.
+All highly educated and ambitious, the women who appear on this league table have found success in a dizzyingly wide array of fields, including science, , political activism, the arts, the media, , entrepreneurship, and finance.
 In a region notorious for its neglect of science and , these high-flying women count a certified mathematical genius, IT whizzes and leading scientists in their ranks.

 One interesting pattern is the large number of women from the Gulf, especially the UAE (16), who appear on the power list, though quite a number are not native to the Gulf.
-This conflicts with the widely held perception in the West and the traditional liberal centres of the that Gulf women are the most marginalised and disempowered in the region.
+This conflicts with the widely held perception in the West and the traditional liberal centres of the Arab world that Gulf women are the most marginalised and disempowered in the region.

-This is an encouraging sign that, despite the entrenched power of the patriarchy and regressive legislation on the Arabian peninsula, women there are fighting back and carving out a niche for themselves.
+This is an encouraging sign that, despite the entrenched power of the and regressive legislation on the Arabian peninsula, women there are fighting back and carving out a niche for themselves.

 However, it would be a mistake to read this as evidence that Gulf women are necessarily the most influential in the region.
 Other factors play a role in their dominance of this list.
 One is the inevitable subjectivity of such an exercise.
 The league was compiled by ArabianBusiness.com, a -based financial publication.
 Whether intentionally or not, this is bound to introduce both geographical bias and a tendency to skew the list more towards business and finance, where the Gulf has a huge advantage.